Titus Andronicus: Sources

 For the scene where Aaron tricks Titus into cutting off one of his hands, the primary source was probably an unnamed popular tale about a Moor's vengeance, published in various languages throughout the sixteenth century (an English version entered into the Stationers' Register in 1569 has not survived).
 In the story, a married nobleman with two children chastises his Moorish servant, who vows revenge.
 The servant goes to the moated tower where the man's wife and children live, and rapes the wife.
 Her screams bring her husband, but the Moor pulls up the drawbridge before the nobleman can gain entry.
 The Moor then kills both children on the battlements in full view of the man.
 The nobleman pleads with the Moor that he will do anything to save his wife, and the Moor demands he cut off his nose.
 The man does so, but the Moor kills the wife anyway, and the nobleman dies of shock.
 The Moor then flings himself from the battlements to avoid punishment.

 Shakespeare also drew on various sources for the names of many of his characters.
 For example, Titus could have been named after the Emperor Titus Flavius Vespasianus, who ruled Rome from 79 to 81.
-Jonathan Bate speculates that the name 'Andronicus' could have come from Andronicus V Palaeologus, co-emperor of Byzantium from 1403 to 1407, but, since there is no reason to suppose that Shakespeare might have come across these emperors, it is more likely that he took the name from the story "Andronicus and the lion" in Antonio de Guevara's Epistolas familiares.
+Jonathan Bate, Geoffrey Bullough and some other scholars have speculated that the name 'Andronicus' could have come from Andronicus Comnenus, Byzantine emperor from 1183 to 1185.
+Like Titus Andronicus, Andronicus Comnenus was a violent ruler who was ultimately overthrown and brutally killed by his own people.
+Andronicus Comnenus was also known to shoot arrows with messages attached, another trait that is shared with Titus Andronicus.
+In addition, both Andronicus Comnenus and Titus Andronicus lost their right hand shortly before their death.
+Others have speculated that Shakespeare took the name from the story "Andronicus and the lion" in Antonio de Guevara's Epistolas familiares.
 That story involves a sadistic emperor named Titus who amused himself by throwing slaves to wild animals and watching them be slaughtered.
 However, when a slave called Andronicus is thrown to a lion, the lion lies down and embraces the man.
 The emperor demands to know what has happened, and Andronicus explains that he had once helped the lion by removing a thorn from its foot.
-Bate speculates that this story, with one character called Titus and another called Andronicus, could be why several contemporary references to the play are in the form Titus & ondronicus.
+Bate speculates that this story, with one character called Titus and another called Andronicus, could be why several contemporary references to the play are in the form Titus & Ondronicus.